protobuf-net/protobuf-net/docs/build_tools.md

 }
 ```

 The tool will spot these errors and many more.
-All diagnostics from the tool use the `PBN` prefix for there messages, and can be suppressed (if appropriate) in any of the usual ways.
+All diagnostics from the tool use the `PBN` prefix for their messages, and can be suppressed (if appropriate) in any of the usual ways.

 ## Limitations